strapi/strapi/docs/3.0.0-beta.x/guides/is-owner.md

 ## Apply the author by default

-When we are creating a new Article via `POST /articles` we would like to apply the authenticated user that execute the request as author of this article.
+When we are creating a new Article via `POST /articles` we will need to set the authenticated user as the author of the article.

-To do that we will customize the `create` controller function of the Article API.
+To do so we will customize the `create` controller function of the Article API.

 **Concepts we will use:**
 Here is the code of [core controllers](../concepts/controllers.html#core-controllers).